🧬

 Unique facts and fascinating details

-• They possess an incredible sense of smell and can track over long distances.
+• They possess an incredible sense of smell and can track scents over vast distances.

-• They are known for their vocalization, often howling rather than barking.
+• They are known for their 'wolf-like' vocalizations, including howling rather than barking.

-• The breed is exceptionally hardy and can withstand extreme cold and harsh weather.
+• The breed is exceptionally hardy and can withstand temperatures well below freezing.

 Frequently Asked Questions